dev-xo/remix-auth-totp/README.md

    <br />

 > [!NOTE]
 > Remix Auth TOTP is only Remix v2.0+ compatible.
-We are already working on a v1.0+ compatible version.

 Let's see how we can implement the Strategy into our Remix App.